-A digital camera, whether it is a high-end DSLR (digital single lens reflex), palm-sized point & shoot, or iPhone, can be used as a personal handheld scanner.
+A digital camera, whether it is a high-end DSLR, palm-sized point & shoot, or iPhone, can be used as a personal handheld scanner.
 And it can save you a lot of time and expense, especially if you do research in rare book collections and archives.
-This guide covers the issues that camera-weilding researchers might encounter in using cameras as research tools, either in a library or archives or in the field.
+This guide covers the issues that camera-wielding researchers might encounter in using cameras as research tools, either in a library or archives or in the field.

 The librarians at the University of Illinois at Urbana-Champaign have created a very nice guide for the Digital Historian Series on using digital cameras in archival research: